The Legend and the Man Part 1 To Fool the Enemy, chapter 2

 “Felipe,” she spoke.
 “Thank you for trusting me.
 I need your help now, please.”

 The first thing she did was to get another bundle of hay from underneath Toronado’s feeding rack.
 She wrapped an arm around Zorro’s shoulders and pulled him up.
 On her signal, Felipe placed the hay underneath the blanket, supporting the wounded man and providing some measure of comfort.
-Later on she would need to move him somehow, she thought – the floor of a cave was not the best place to recover from one’s wounds. moaned weakly.
+Later on she would need to move him somehow, she thought – the floor of a cave was not the best place to recover from one’s wounds.
+Zorro moaned weakly.
 His skin was alarmingly cold and clammy.

 “Shh,” she whispered.
 “You should be a little more comfortable now.
 We’ll get those bandages fixed in no time.
 Felipe,” she turned towards the boy, “I will need hot water and a knife to dress his wounds better.”

-“No,” she heard whisper weakly.
+“No,” she heard Zorro whisper weakly.

 His eyes were open.
-For a moment it seemed to Victoria that he did not recognise her, but then he smiled a little and caught her hand.
-She shivered at the feebleness of his touch, so unlike the strong, certain hand she knew. led her fingers to the back of his head – to the knot of the mask which hid his face.
+For a moment it seemed to that he did not recognise her, but then he smiled a little and caught her hand.
+She shivered at the feebleness of his touch, so unlike the strong, certain hand she knew.
+Zorro led her fingers to the back of his head – to the knot of the mask which hid his face.

 “Zorro, don’t…” she whispered.